Aadarsh1999794/NUMPY/README.md

-This report is just to learn numpy.
+This repo is just to learn numpy.